sarahjoychan/sarahjoychan/README.md

 ### Sarah Joy Shaffer - ✨ Software Developer & Creative Extraordinaire ✨, Open For New Opportunities 🔭

-Full-Stack Software Engineer, experienced in all things Javascript.
+Full-Stack Software Engineer, experienced in all things React & Typescript.

 ## What I've Been Up To: